ONSdigital/dp-healthcheck/README.md

     }
     ```

+As it stands, dp-kafka v3 ConsumerGroup is the only library that implements the Subscriber interface.
+It starts consuming messages on a healthy state and stops on an unhealthy state; hence we should be careful to subscribe a kafka consumer to only one healthcheck instance (multiple checks may be subscribed).

 After calling AddCheck, you can register the returned checkers that you are interested in.
 You may call `Subscribe` multiple times to subscribe to more checks:

     ```go